Chart Color Schemes

 Recent residential development output has been above average within Valley View when compared nationally

-AreaSearch analysis of ABS building approval numbers indicates Valley View has received approximately 48 dwelling approvals annually over the past five financial years, totalling around 244 homes.
+AreaSearch analysis of ABS building approval numbers indicates Valley View has received around 48 dwelling approvals per year over the past five financial years, totalling an estimated 244 homes.
 As of FY-26, 36 approvals have been recorded.
-On average, each new home attracts about 1.1 new residents per year between FY-21 and FY-25, suggesting a balanced supply and demand dynamic in the market.
-The average construction cost value for new homes is around $337,000.
+On average, 1.1 new residents arrive annually for each new home built between FY-21 and FY-25, suggesting balanced supply and demand dynamics.
+The average construction value of new homes is $337,000.

-This financial year has seen $242,000 in commercial approvals, reflecting the area's residential nature.
-Compared to Greater Adelaide, Valley View shows 13.0% lower construction activity per person but ranks among the 82nd percentile nationally.
-New development consists predominantly of detached dwellings (92.0%) with a smaller proportion of attached dwellings (8.0%), maintaining the suburb's suburban character and attracting space-seeking buyers.
+This year, there have also been $242,000 in commercial approvals, reflecting the area's residential nature.
+Compared to Greater Adelaide, Valley View shows 13.0% lower construction activity per person but ranks among the 82nd percentile of areas assessed nationally.
+New development consists of 92.0% detached dwellings and 8.0% attached dwellings, maintaining the suburb's suburban character with a focus on detached housing attracting space-seeking buyers.

-There are approximately 125 people per dwelling approval in Valley View, suggesting an expanding market.
-According to AreaSearch's latest quarterly estimate, the area is forecasted to gain around 545 residents by 2041.
-Given current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+There are approximately 125 people per dwelling approval in Valley View, indicating an expanding market.
+According to AreaSearch's latest quarterly estimate, the area is projected to gain 547 residents by 2041.
+At current development rates, new housing supply should meet demand comfortably, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development